FallerS/FallerS.github.io/_posts/2021-01-15-Risk_measurement_and_creating_the_analysis_module.md

 ## Value at Risk
-We want to estimate, how much a investments might lose given a predefined probability, and given normal market conditions, in a set time period.
+We want to estimate, how much an investments might lose given a predefined probability, and given normal market conditions, in a set time period.
 There are different ways to measure VaR.

 ### Historic VaR